7 Authentic Norwegian Foods You Should Try

 It is known as a lunchbox staple in Norway, and is used on anything from sandwiches to crispbread to waffles, and can easily be found in any supermarket.
 This is a must try cheese, and many people get super addicted once they try it, so be careful!

-Recommended spot to find it: All supermarkets in Norway sell brunost, but if you want really good brunost, find a local delicatessen in the area you’re staying at, and you’ll find the best quality brunost there.
+Where to get brunost: All supermarkets in Norway sell brunost, but if you want the best, then find a local delicatessen in the area where you’re staying, and you’ll find the best quality brunost there.

 #5 Norwegian Waffles